 This report has been prepared in accordance with the requirements of the Companies Act 2006 and The Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013 (the "Regulations").
-The Directors' Annual Report on remuneration will be put to members at the upcoming AGM.
+The Directors' Annual Report on remuneration as well as the Remuneration Policy will be put to members at the upcoming AGM.

 The Company's auditor, BDO LLP, is required to give its opinion on certain information included in this report.
 The disclosures which have been audited are indicated as such.
-The auditor's opinion on these and other matters is included in the Independent Auditor's Report on pages 48 to 54.
+The auditor's opinion on these and other matters is included in the Independent Auditor's Report on pages 48 to 55.

-The Remuneration Committee, chaired by Julia Henderson, effective 1 December 2022, comprises the full Board.
+The Remuneration Committee, chaired by Julia Henderson, comprises the full Board.
 Given the small size of the Board, this is felt to be appropriate as permitted by the AIC Code.